cobobc/cob_MilestonePJ_4/README.md

 *   Checkout page

     *   This page provides order summary (beat image, name, price, subtotal and total costs), user details name and email for where the order will be sent, the payment by debit or credit card option (processed by strip in the backend), and the option to complete the purchase.
-    *   For desktop, the apge has 2 main columns.
+    *   For desktop, the page has 2 main columns.
 The left, contains the user details input options, a radio button option to save the user detals (if the user is not registered or not looged in - the option appears as Create an account or sign in to save details), the card payment input option, and the complete purchase option.
 The right, contains the order summary and total cost.
     *   For tablet and mobile, all features are consensed into 1 column with the order history push to the on top of the user details, etc.

 *   Checkout success page